Botox...Signs and Consequences

 This comment came after I posted my How to Get Rid of Forehead Wrinkles video: I never see your forehead crinkle when you talk, like most normal young people, which to me indicates Botox, even though you claim otherwise.

-No, angel, the foreheads of “normal young people” don’t crinkle when they talk.
+No, angel, the foreheads of “most normal young people” don’t crinkle when they talk.
 Look at the children in your family.
 Or watch a Home Alone video – google then 10 year-old Macaulay Culkin, who played main character Kevin McCallister in the popular 1990 movie.
 Even in the most exaggerated expression, when his eye brows fly high, you’ll see no deep horizontal wrinkles.
 They’re there, all right, but they’re tiny.

 On the other hand, vertical lines spell “old.”
 And Botox users are all about removing them!